DJSng-Toolkit/Toolbox/README.md

-# Toolbox: Tools for the Modder's Toolbox
-### A gaming resource created by DJSng about Lists™ and documentation
+# Toolbox: Gaming resources based on personal experiences

 > [!NOTE]
 > Toolbox is in early development by a one man team.
 It may lack information or need corrections.